turingschool/lesson_plans/ruby_03-professional_rails_applications/intro_to_background_workers.md

 rails s
 ```

-Workin-it found at https://working-it.herokuapp.com, is a simple app that takes an email and a random thought to generate an email with a giphy about your thought.
+Workin-it is a simple app that takes an email and a random thought to generate an email with a giphy about your thought.
 Start the server `rails s` and you should be able to view the app at `http://localhost:3000` which has form inputs for an email address and a thought.
 When you submit that form you should feel the pain of a slow page load.

 ### 2: Mailcatcher for Local Email Processing